Skip to main content

 WHAT SKILLS DO MSIM PROGRAMS DEVELOP?

-Information management master’s students develop a holistic perspective of information management and the necessary skills to advance organizational strategy across industries.
+Information management master’s students develop a holistic perspective on information management and the necessary skills to advance organizational strategy across industries.
 The University of Washington’s flexible MSIM curriculum provides opportunities for students to hone skills related to ethics and policy, information management, information technology, problem-solving, professionalism, social responsibility, strategic leadership and systems thinking.

 Specialization courses develop analytical, managerial and baseline technician skills.
-Students in the BI track develop managerial and technical skills critical to the design and development of business intelligence systems including data modeling, data warehouse architecture, data visualization relational databases, extracting, transforming, and loading data (ETL); and online analytical processing (OLAP);.
+Students in the BI track develop managerial and technical skills critical to the design and development of business intelligence systems including data modeling; data warehouse architecture; data visualization; relational databases; extracting, transforming, and loading data (ETL); and online analytical processing (OLAP).
 Students in the DS track learn skills related to computational and quantitative methods, exploratory data analysis, network analysis, practical foundations of data science, quantitative analysis of large datasets, R and Python, machine learning, scaling and distributing computing, and supervised and unsupervised machine learning.
 And students in the PPMC track learn skills related to analyzing and designing enterprise systems, change management and organizational transformation, creating success metrics, developing product and project value propositions, engaging stakeholders, leading project management teams, managing operational information-related initiatives, organizational problem solving, and systems and design thinking.

 WHAT CAREERS DOES A MASTER OF SCIENCE IN INFORMATION MANAGEMENT SUPPORT?